eliasrhoden/eliasrhoden.github.io/_posts/2022-01-15-SimulationInCNC.md

 ---

-A while back I learned about the [Lorenz attractor](https://en.wikipedia.org/wiki/Lorenz_system) that was the result of trying to model the weather, the interesting property of the Lorenz atractor (and thus also the weather) is that given different inital conditions, the systems trajectories varies a lot and is for long time horizions basically impossible to predict.
+A while back I learned about the [Lorenz attractor](https://en.wikipedia.org/wiki/Lorenz_system) that was the result of trying to model the weather, the interesting property of the Lorenz attractor (and thus also the weather) is that given different initial conditions, the systems trajectories varies a lot and is for long time horizons basically impossible to predict.

-I really like [the example by Sebastien Gros](https://www.youtube.com/watch?v=Gkxq8nZJIbI) in a lecture on numerical optimal control, were the caotic properties of the systems basically makes it almost impossible to find a optimal control input for a long time horizion.
+I really like [the example by Sebastien Gros](https://www.youtube.com/watch?v=Gkxq8nZJIbI) in a lecture on numerical optimal control, where the chaotic properties of the systems basically makes it almost impossible to find a optimal control input for a long time horizon.

 The Lorenz attractor is maybe more known by its *butterfly* like 3D-graph.
-But since this is only a standard plot, I thougt it would be cool to implement it on a real world 3D-plotter, or as other may call it a *CNC-machine*.
+But since this is only a standard plot, I thought it would be cool to implement it on a real world 3D-plotter, or as other may call it a *CNC-machine*.

 In this post I will go into numerical integration a.k.a. simulating dynamical systems, and touch briefly on Sinumerik CNC programming.
-A combo that I've never seen before and should hopefully result in an interesing read.
+A combo that I've never seen before and should hopefully result in an interesting read.

 # Lorenz attractor
 The Lorenz attractor is a dynamical system with 3 states, where their derivatives are defined according to